lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 ### Arrays and iterables

 An expression can also return an array or iterable of any of the supported types, in any combination.
 You can use this feature along with standard JavaScript like the Array `map` method to create repeating templates and lists.
-For examples, see see [Lists & repeating templates](lists).
+For examples, see [Lists](/guide/templates/lists).

 ## Attribute expressions {#attribute-expressions }